 There’s no sense in worrying about all the things you can’t control, so let’s look at three main things you have the power to set in motion as you position your fleet for a better 2021:

 Some states that re-opened earlier in the year are experiencing re-surges of coronavirus cases.
 Other states that started out with strict regulations are sticking to them, ready to wait it out months longer.
 When will everyone be on the same page again?
 There’s no answer to that question today.
 What we do know is this too shall pass, and we’ll do our best to make the most of the situation in the meantime.

-Right now, you have the optimism and drive to implement strong plans for that new day.
+Right now, you have the optimism and drive to implement strong fleet management plans for that new day.
 We’re here to help you along the way.
 ARI can help you discover new paths, share your vision with your organization, and turn your positivity into productivity.
 Let’s see what blossoms in 2021 from the seeds we plant now, together.